-Philosophical questions are an excellent way to make you think about the meaning of life, the universe, and many other profound talking points.
+These deep philosophical questions to ask someone are an excellent way to make you think about the meaning of life, the universe, and other profound talking points.
+Our collection of intellectual questions will inspire interesting philosophical debates on a range of issues.

-Don’t be afraid to follow up these philosophical questions to ask, with further points to help you understand your friend’s and colleagues’ views on matters.
-These questions are designed to stimulate discussion and debate over a prolonged period of time.
+Follow up on these good philosophical topics with further points to help you understand your friend’s views.
+This post is designed to stimulate discussion over a prolonged period of time.

 Deep Philosophical Questions To Ask